 If you realize that you are unable to repay all your debts, then you can settle your debts.
 Debt settlement comes across as an advisable option to get you out of debts instead of filing bankruptcy.

-Though you can approach the debt settlement companies to settle your debt, you can settle debts on our own.
+Though you can approach debt settlement companies to settle your debt, you can settle debts on your own.

 In this article, you will understand everything about debt settlement.

-What is debt settlement?
+What is a debt settlement?
 How does it work?

 Debt settlement is a process where the debtor negotiates with the creditors to reduce the total debt amount.
 The debt settlement process can be done by the debtors or with the assistance of a debt settlement company.

-Can you consider debt settlement to settle both secured and unsecured debts?
+Can you consider a debt settlement to settle both secured and unsecured debts?

-You can only settle unsecured debts like credit card debts, medical bills, store credit card, deficiency balances, and utility bills.
-You can’t settle secured debts like home loan, and car loan.
+You can only settle unsecured debts like credit card debts, medical bills, store credit cards, deficiency balances, and utility bills.
+You can’t settle secured debts like home loans and car loans.
 However, you can settle private student loans because these loans are nothing but personal loans.

 Can you settle the debt on your own?

-Though you can settle the debt on your own, the task of negotiation with the creditors can be difficult.
-Thus, you can consider debt settlement service to settle debt.
+Though you can settle the debt on your own, the task of negotiating with the creditors can be difficult.
+Thus, you can consider a debt settlement service to settle the debt.

 To settle your debt, you need to enroll in a debt settlement program.
-Debt settlement program is also known as debt negotiation program.
+The debt settlement program is also known as the debt negotiation program.
 So, once you enroll in a debt negotiation program, the debt settlement process starts.
 The debt negotiator in the debt settlement company performs the task of debt settlement negotiation with your creditors to reduce what you owe.